|API documentation||.NET API reference documentation|

 |Web app tutorial||Web application development with Azure Cosmos DB|

 |Current supported framework||Microsoft .NET Framework 4.5|

-- Fixed an issue that affected x64 machines that don’t support SSE4 instruction and throw SEHException when running DocumentDB queries.
+- Fixed an issue that affected x64 machines that don’t support SSE4 instruction and throw an SEHException when running Azure Cosmos DB DocumentDB API queries.

 - Added support for a new consistency level called ConsistentPrefix.